TheJacksonLaboratory/FunDataR/4_learning/2_regression.md

 ### Elastic net regularization

 Elastic-net regularization bridges the gap between a ridge regression and a lasso regression.
-  Here, we minimize the sum of one term representing how well the model fits the training data (the MSE or the negative log likelihood of the model) and a penalty on the coefficients:
-  `lambda * ((1 - alpha) * sum(beta^2) / 2 + alpha * sum(abs(beta))`.
-This penalty is a mixture
-  of the lasso and ridge penalties, with the balance controlled by the new tunable parameter `alpha`, which ranges between `0` (corresponding to a pure ridge penalty) and `1` (corresponding to a pure lasso penalty).
+  Here, we minimize the sum of a term representing how well the model fits the training data (the MSE or the negative log likelihood of the model) and another term representing the penalty on the coefficients: `lambda * ((1 - alpha) * sum(beta^2) / 2 + alpha * sum(abs(beta))`.
+This penalty is a mixture of the lasso and ridge penalties, with the balance controlled by the new tunable parameter `alpha`, which ranges between `0` (corresponding to a pure ridge penalty) and `1` (corresponding to a pure lasso penalty).

 ```
 library(glmnet)